Lake Magadi

+Lake Magadi is the southernmost lake in the Kenyan Rift Valley.

+Description

 Lake Magadi is the southernmost lake in the Kenyan Rift Valley, lying in a catchment of faulted volcanic rocks, north of Tanzania's Lake Natron.
-During the dry season, it is 80% covered by soda and is known for its wading birds, including flamingos.
+During the dry season, it is 80% covered by soda.

-Lake Magadi is a saline, alkaline lake, approximately 100 square kilometers in size, that lies in an endorheic basin formed by a graben.
-The lake is an example of a "saline pan".
+Lake Magadi is a saline, alkaline lake, approximately 100 sqkm in area.
+It lies in an endorheic basin formed by a graben.
+The lake is an example of a saline pan.
 The lake water, which is a dense sodium carbonate brine, precipitates vast quantities of the mineral trona (sodium sesquicarbonate).
 In places, the salt is up to 40 m thick.
 The lake is recharged mainly by saline hot springs (temperatures up to 86 °C) that discharge into alkaline "lagoons" around the lake margins, leaving little surface runoff in this region.
 Most hot springs lie along the northwestern and southern shorelines of the lake.
-During the rainy season, a thin layer (less than 1 m) of brine covers much of the saline pan, but it evaporates rapidly, leaving a vast expanse of white salt that cracks to produce large polygons.
-A single species of fish, a cichlid Alcolapia grahami, inhabits the hot, highly alkaline waters of this lake basin and is commonly seen in some of the hot spring pools around the shoreline, where the water temperature is less than 45 °C.
+During the rainy season, a thin layer (less than 1 m) of brine covers much of the saline pan, but it evaporates rapidly, leaving an expanse of white salt that cracks to produce large polygons.

+History

 Lake Magadi was not always so saline.
 Several thousand years ago (during the late Pleistocene to mid-Holocene in the African humid period), the Magadi basin held a freshwater lake with many different fish species, whose remains are preserved in the High Magadi Beds, a series of lacustrine and volcaniclastic sediments preserved in various locations around the present shoreline.
 Evidence also exists for several older Pleistocene precursor lakes that were much larger than the present Lake Magadi.
 At times, Lake Magadi and Lake Natron were united to form a single larger lake.

+Deposits

-Lake Magadi is also well known for its extensive deposits of siliceous chert.
+Lake Magadi is known for its deposits of siliceous chert.
 There are many varieties including bedded cherts that formed in the lake and intrusive dike-like bodies that penetrated through overlying sediments while the silica was soft.
-The most famous is the "Magadi-type chert", which formed from a sodium silicate mineral precursor magadiite that was discovered at Lake Magadi in 1967.
+The most famous is the "Magadi-type chert", which formed from a sodium silicate mineral precursor magadiite that was discovered at the lake in 1967.

+Magadiite, a rare hydrous sodium-silicate mineral [NaSi_{7}O_{13}(OH)_{3}·4(H_{2}O)], was discovered about 50 years ago in sediments around Lake Magadi, a hypersaline alkaline lake fed by hot springs in the semi-arid southern Kenya Rift Valley.